Ohio: Indigenous settlement

 Archeological evidence of spear points of both the Folsom and Clovis types indicate that the Ohio Valley was inhabited by nomadic people as early as 13,000 BC.
 These early nomads disappeared from Ohio by 1,000 BC.
 Between 1,000 and 800 BC, the sedentary Adena culture emerged.
 The Adena established "semi-permanent" villages because they domesticated plants, including sunflowers, and "grew squash and possibly corn"; with hunting and gathering, this cultivation supported more settled, complex villages.
 The most notable remnant of the Adena culture is the Great Serpent Mound, located in Adams County, Ohio.

-Around 100 BC, the Adena evolved into the Hopewell people, who were also mound builders.
+Around 100 BC, the Adena evolved into the Hopewell tradition, who were also mound builders.
 Their complex, large and technologically sophisticated earthworks can be found in modern-day Marietta, Newark, and Circleville.
 They were also a prolific trading society, their trading network spanning a third of the continent.
 The Hopewell disappeared from the Ohio Valley about 600 AD.
 The Mississippian culture rose as the Hopewell culture declined.
 Many Siouan-speaking peoples from the plains and east coast claim them as ancestors and say they lived throughout the Ohio region until approximately the 13th century.

-There were three other cultures contemporaneous with the Mississippians: the Fort Ancient people, the Whittlesey Culture and the Monongahela Culture.
+There were three other cultures contemporaneous with the Mississippians: the Fort Ancient people, the Whittlesey culture and the Monongahela Culture.
 All three disappeared in the 17th century.
 Their origins are unknown.
 The Shawnees may have absorbed the Fort Ancient people.
 It is also possible that the Monongahela held no land in Ohio during the Colonial Era.
 The Mississippian culture was close to and traded extensively with the Fort Ancient people.